Decorating with Contemporary Art

 I go a bit more subdued in the bedroom because I subscribe to the idea that bedrooms should be restful sanctuaries.

-- Bedrooms are also the place for smaller pieces.
-You don't need the impact of the bigger works in here.
+Bedrooms are also the place for smaller pieces.
+You don’t need the impact of bigger works.

 I love creating galleries with a lot of small pieces that have mismatched frames and styles.
 In fact, I think it’s the only time where a lot of mismatched frames and styles work well.
 Hallways are perfect for this kind of display.